 First, you’ll want to ensure that your employee scheduling software reflects the updated wages.
 It may take some time to manually set this up, but it’s worthwhile to get the new values inputted as soon as you can.
 Second, work with your payroll software to make sure that any owed back pay is paid accordingly.

 Once all the payroll details are handled, it’s time to think about how you can make your restaurant work with the wage increases.
-Here are three ways you can manage minimum wage increases without having to sacrifice staff, customers, food quality, your bottom line, or your sanity.
+Here are three ways you can establish restaurant cost control without having to sacrifice staff, customers, food quality, your bottom line, or your sanity.

 If you plan to accommodate for the wage increases by making adjustments to your menu, there are subtle ways to introduce new prices that won’t rub diners the wrong way.